 You’re Hiding Spending From Your Spouse

 Feeling guilty after spending money on yourself also happens when you’re not truthful or transparent with your spouse.
 In this situation, you’ve given in to the desire to buy something you know you shouldn’t have, knowing that you plan on concealing your indiscretion.

 You’re Living Beyond Your Means

 Keeping up with the Joneses is an easy trap to fall into.
 You get the temporary satisfaction of feeling like you’re not being left behind in terms of material status or aren’t wanting for luxuries and conveniences that your peers have.

 In addition to the feeling of guilt or shame, living beyond your means puts you in a paycheck to paycheck situation in the name of keeping appearances.

 If you know you’re deep in debt and struggling to pay it back, you may feel guilty about spending money.
 The short-term gratification and endorphin rush of a purchase quickly turns into buyers’ remorse and guilt after the fact.
 Acknowledging this signal, especially if you’re still carrying and using a credit card, is an important internal alarm to heed.

 It’s All About Balance

-Ultimately, spending on yourself isn’t inherently bad — when incorporated into a budget, it can be a part of financial wellness.
+Ultimately, learning how to spend money on yourself isn’t inherently bad — when incorporated into a budget, it can be a part of financial wellness.
 If you’re feeling guilty spending, take a deep breath, and ask yourself where these feelings are stemming from.

 Is it justified based on your current financial situation?
 Will this purchase make or break your broader financial journey?
 The answer is different for everyone.
-But, acknowledging how you feel and applying the tips above can help you feel more open to responsible spending.
+But, acknowledging how you feel and applying the 5 tips about learning to spend money on yourself above can help you feel more open to responsible spending.